top of page

 My research delves into the fascinating world of fungi, focusing on their incredible diversity, ecology, and conservation.
 I am deeply passionate about fungal taxonomy, uncovering and describing new species while advancing our understanding of their evolutionary relationships.
 Recognizing their ecological importance, I am committed to conserving fungi and safeguarding their critical roles in ecosystems amid growing environmental challenges.

+My primary focus is on ectomycorrhizal fungi, particularly the Russulaceae family, with a specialization in the genus Russula.
+One of the most abundant and species-rich ectomycorrhizal lineages.
 My research employs an integrative approach—combining molecular techniques, phylogenetic reconstruction, morphological analyses, and ecological data—to investigate the taxonomy of these groups.
 Through my work, I aim to enhance our knowledge of fungi and contribute to the broader appreciation and conservation of fungal diversity.

 From species delimitation to hypothesis testing: a revision of the European black and white russulas

 Russula is among most abundant and species rich ectomycorrhizal fungal lineages, consisting mainly of agaric mushrooms, recognisable by their often brightly coloured cap contrasted with a pale stipe and lamellae, brittle flesh and absence of milk.
 Outsiders in this colourful genus are found in Russula subgenus Compactae and R. subg.
 Brevipedum, once grouped together in the same subgenus based on similar morphological features such as their often dull colours, large compact basidiomata, and abundance of lamellulae.
 The species in R. subg.
 Compactae are further characterised by their brown colours, blackening flesh (sometimes with intermediate red discolouration), spores without amyloid suprahilar spot and low reticulate ornamentation.
 The species in R. subg.
 Brevipedum, on the other hand, have whitish colours and show remarkably little macromorphological variability.
-For both subgenera, morphological species delimitations were often simple and mainly based on lamellae spacing and spore ornamentation.
-Preliminary sequencing results from RG Mycology showed that the genetic variation in these subgenera is larger than expected, suggesting higher diversity than known today.
-Our aim is to investigate the taxonomic status of the species within these subgenera, using molecular techniques, phylogenetic reconstruction, morphological analyses and ecological data.

 RDL 18-037 (3).JPG